-Artificial intelligence is transforming every aspect of our lives, raising urgent questions about its impact on ethics, identity, well-being, and the health of our political and economic systems.
-At the same time, AI is opening new frontiers in humanities research—reshaping how we analyze complex texts, uncover historical insights, and approach anthropology.
+Artificial intelligence is transforming every aspect of our lives, raising urgent questions about its implications for ethics, identity, and the health of our political and economic systems.
+At the same time, AI is opening new frontiers in humanities research—reshaping how we analyze complex texts, uncover historical insights, and approach critical fields like anthropology.

-This Research on Tap will showcase cutting-edge research and foster dialogue across disciplines.
-Faculty from across BU schools and colleges will critically examine AI’s societal and cultural impacts while highlighting its innovative applications in the humanities, from natural language processing to reasoning machines.
+At this Research on Tap, faculty from across BU schools and colleges will examine AI’s societal and cultural impacts while highlighting its innovative applications in the humanities, from natural language processing to reasoning machines.
 Join us to explore how technology and the human experience intersect—and to engage with the researchers shaping our understanding of this evolving relationship.
+View agenda and event slides.

 About Research on Tap